This post contains affiliate links.

 Black Cabbage

-Origin: Black cabbage is also known as Tuscan cabbage, Tuscan kale, or Lacinato kale.
-It is a leafy vegetable native to Tuscany, Italy with a long history of cultivation going back to the Roman Empire, and remains a staple in Italian cuisine.
+Origin: Black cabbage is also called Tuscan cabbage, Tuscan kale, or Lacinato kale.
+It is a leafy vegetable from Tuscany, Italy with a long history of cultivation going back to the Roman Empire, and remains a staple in Italian cuisine.

 Description: Black cabbage has long, dark green leaves that are narrow and wrinkled.
-The leaves have a distinctive appearance, with a bumpy texture and a crinkled surface.
-Unlike common curly kale, black cabbage does not form tight curls.
-Black cabbage has a robust and slightly bitter flavor.
-The bitterness is less pronounced compared to other kale varieties, making it more palatable for some people.
-The leaves have a tender texture when cooked properly.
+The leaves have a bumpy crinkled texture, and unlike common curly kale, black cabbage does not form tight curls.
+The leaves become much more tender when cooked.
+It has a slightly bitter flavor, but isnโt as bitter as many other varieties of kale.

-Uses: Black cabbage is a versatile vegetable that can be used in various dishes.
-It’s popular in a traditional Tuscan soup called “ribollita.”
-It is also a popular ingredient in Italian pasta recipes, on salads, sautéed as a side dish, or in stir-fry.
-If you plan to eat it raw as in a salad, we recommend you massage the leaves with olive oil or a vinaigrette to soften their texture and mellow out the bitterness.
+Uses: Black cabbage is the star in a traditional Tuscan soup called โribollita.โ It is also used in Italian pasta recipes, on salads, sautรฉed as a side dish, or in stir-fry.
+If you plan to eat it raw, as in a salad, we recommend you massage the leaves with olive oil or a vinaigrette to soften their texture and mellow out the bitterness.

 Bok Choy

-Origin: Bok choy, also known as Chinese cabbage, originated in China.
-It has been used for centuries in Asian cuisine and is now popular worldwide.
+Origin: Bok choy is also called Chinese cabbage, and (wait for itโฆ..) comes from China.
+It has been used in Asian cuisine for centuries, but is now popular worldwide and you can get it in most grocery stores.

-Flavor: Bok choy has a mild, slightly sweet flavor.
-The stems are crunchy, while the dark green leaves have a tender texture.
-It is often described as having a flavor similar to spinach or Swiss chard.
+Flavor: Bok choy has a slightly sweet flavor.
+You could call it mild flavored.
+The stems are crunchy, while the dark green leaves are tender.
+Its flavor is similar to spinach or Swiss chard.

-Uses: Bok choy is a versatile vegetable commonly used in stir-fries, soups, and salads.
-It can be sautéed, steamed, boiled, or even grilled.
-The stems and leaves can be cooked together or separately, depending on the desired texture.
+Uses: Bok choy is used in stir-fries, soups, and salads.
+It can be sautรฉed, steamed, boiled, or even grilled.
+The stems and leaves can be cooked together or separately, depending on the desired texture of your recipe.
+It is a pretty easy to use veggie.

 Brussels Sprouts (technically a type of cabbage):

-Flavor: Brussels sprouts have a distinct flavor that can be described as slightly bitter and nutty.
-The taste becomes milder and sweeter when they are cooked.
+Flavor: Brussels sprouts have a slightly bitter and nutty flavor, but the taste becomes milder and sweeter when cooked.

-Uses: Brussels sprouts are often roasted, steamed, or sautéed.
-They can be enjoyed as a side dish, added to salads, or used in stir-fries.
+Uses: Brussels sprouts can be roasted, steamed, or sautรฉed.
+They can be eaten as a side dish, added to salads, or used in stir-fries.
 Brussels sprouts are also sometimes used in soups and stews.
-Try this decadent Roasted Brussels Sprout Salad
+Try them in this decadent Roasted Brussels Sprout Salad.

 Cannonball Cabbage